Pfizer and BioNTech Receive First U.S. Authorization for Emergency Use of COVID-19 Vaccine in Adolescents

+- In a Phase 3 trial, the vaccine was 100% effective and generally well tolerated in participants aged 12 to 15 years

+- Data also submitted to European Medicines Agency (EMA) and other global regulators, with additional authorizations expected in coming weeks

-Pfizer Inc. (NYSE: PFE) and BioNTech SE (Nasdaq: BNTX) announced today that the U.S. Food and Drug Administration (FDA) has expanded the Emergency Use Authorization (EUA) for their COVID-19 vaccine to include individuals 12 to 15 years of age.
+NEW YORK and MAINZ, GERMANY, May 11, 2021 Pfizer Inc. (: PFE) and BioNTech SE ( BNTX) announced today that the U.S. Food and Drug Administration (FDA) has expanded the Emergency Use Authorization (EUA) for their COVID-19 vaccine to include individuals 12 to 15 years of age.
 This is the first COVID-19 vaccine authorized in the U.S. for use in this age group.

 Todays expansion of our EUA represents a significant step forward in helping the U.S. government broaden its vaccination program and help protect adolescents before the start of the next school year, said Albert Bourla, Chairman and Chief Executive Officer, Pfizer.
 We are grateful to all of our clinical trial volunteers and their families, whose courage helped make this milestone possible.
 Together, we hope to help bring a sense of normalcy back to young people across the country and around the world.